manueleleonelli/bnmonitor/README.md

 -   the perturbed matrix may not be positive semidefinite;

--   the perturbed matrix may not respect the conditional indepedences of the underlying BN.
+-   the perturbed matrix may not respect the conditional independences of the underlying BN.

 Suppose we are interested in assessing the effect of varying the covariance between `Statistics` and `Vectors`.